-We summarize our design goal into three parts.
-First, we want to design effective grouping strategies in order to achieve social optimum: minimizing the total cost among n users, and latency limitation: each user can be guaranteed to retrieve desired information within their uniformly-agreed delay tolerance, simultaneously.
-Second, we want to design a cost sharing mechanism among n users, which satisfy groupstrategyproofness: each user should reveal his individual query request in a truthful way even on the condition where collusion is permitted, since lying provides no benefit to his interest, and sharing incentive: each user should achieve individual cost reduction if their total cost gets reduced.
-Third, we would like to implement an Ethereum testbed to verify the practicality of our proposed search scheme, and the relationship between the keyword number and the search delay.
+2) Design Goals: To implement a client-biased cooperative search scheme in the Ethereum-based data market, our main goals are divided into three parts.
+First, we need to design effective grouping strategies by simultaneously achieving social optimum: the total cost among n users is minimal, and latency limitation: each user can be guaranteed to retrieve desired information within their uniformly-agreed delay tolerance.
+Second, we want to design a cost sharing mechanism among nusers, which offers group-strategyproofness: each user should truthfully reveal individual query request even if collusion is permitted, since lying provides no benefit to his interest, and sharing incentive: each user should achieve individual cost reduction if their total cost gets reduced.
+Third, we would like to implement an Ethereum testbed to verify the practicality of our proposed search schemem, and the actual relationship between the keyword number and the search delay.